GoofyGoof1126/wazuh-siem-lab/README.md

 - **Month 7:** Sentinel analytics rules built on same detection logic (frequency correlation, time-based filtering)
+- **Month 4:** Kerberoasting detection via Event ID 4769
+  — DC01-LAB already enrolled and forwarding events
+- **Month 7:** Sentinel analytics rules built on same detection logic
+- auditd rules provide baseline for Month 8 container security work — same audit principles apply to container runtime monitoring

 ## What Would Have Happened Without This
 No visibility into authentication events on the domain controller.
 The Kerberoasting attack in Month 4 would be undetectable.
 Every subsequent detection rule in this roadmap depends on this pipeline being operational.

+**Without rule 100001 (brute force):**
+An attacker running a password spray against DC01-LAB would generate dozens of Event ID 4625 entries that appear as individual low-severity events.
+No automated alert would fire.
+An analyst would need to manually correlate the pattern — something that rarely happens at 2am on a Friday.

+**Without rule 100002 (after-hours logon):**
+A threat actor using stolen credentials to access the domain controller outside business hours would appear as a normal successful logon event (level 3).
+No escalation would occur.
+The compromise could persist for days before discovery.

+**Without rule 100003 (sudo escalation):**
+An attacker with a low-privilege shell on LinuxVM-LAB who escalated to root via sudo would be invisible.
+The Wazuh manager itself would be compromised with no detection — effectively blinding the entire SIEM.

+**Without auditd forwarding:**
+Changes to /etc/passwd, /etc/shadow, or /etc/sudoers
+on LinuxVM-LAB would be undetected.
+An attacker establishing persistence by adding a backdoor user would leave no trail in Wazuh.